vchiluk03/Professional-projects/transformer-attention-accelerator/README.md

 </p>
 <p align="center"><b>Figure 2 – Typical SoC placement: Attention Accelerator IP inside an NPU/AI subsystem.</b></p>

-In a full System-on-Chip (SoC), this accelerator would be part of the **AI or NPU subsystem**.
-The host CPU sends control signals through a memory-mapped interface (AXI or Wishbone) and loads the input/weight matrices into on-chip SRAM.
-Once computation begins, the accelerator handles all the Q, K, V, S, and Z computations internally.
-When done, it signals completion to the CPU (using `dut_ready` or an interrupt).
+In a System-on-Chip (SoC), this accelerator operates as part of the **AI or NPU subsystem**.
+The CPU initializes data and configuration through a memory-mapped interface (AXI/Wishbone) and loads the input and weight matrices into on-chip SRAM.
+Once triggered, the accelerator autonomously computes all Q, K, V, S, and Z matrices and signals completion via `dut_ready` or an interrupt.

 This type of block is typically used in:
 - **Edge AI processors** – smartphones, IoT, automotive SoCs